 free school meals

 free transport to school

-a grant to help to buy school uniforms
+a grant to help to buy school clothes or uniforms

 Get help with travel costs